BruceEckel/scripts/Coming_out.md

 **ADAM:** It ...
 I ... we'd like that.

-**OLIVER:** I need therapy or a good explanation of why this is all a simulation.

-**DAVE:** Welcome to the club, man.
-We're all pretending to be something.
+**DAVE:** We're all pretending to be something.
 At least you're good at it.

 **VEX:** Suppose what you're saying is true.
 What happens when people find out?
 Real people, not basement dwellers.